jcuw/code_lib/README.md

-# code_lib
 ## Purpose
-Library for misscellaneous code throughout the learning journey
+Library to misscellaneous code throughout the learning journey